Accessible Infrastructure

 • Transportation Equity Toolkit (University of South Florida’s (USF) Center for Urban Transportation Research (CUTR), 2022): The Transportation Equity Toolkit is a resource for MPOs, transportation agencies, and communities as they work to advance equity in traditionally underserved communities and more equitably distribute transportation investments.
 The toolkit was developed by a research team at the Center for Urban Transportation Research at the University of South Florida with funding from the Center for Transportation Equity, Decisions, and Dollars at the University of Texas at Arlington.
 It provides a framework for a transportation equity needs assessment and an equity-based project identification and prioritization process.

-• A Capitol Region Guide to Community Quick-Builds for Complete Streets (Capitol Region Council of Governments, 2020): This guide provides an introduction to the Quick Build methodology, overview of typologies and interventions, and guidance on how to get started with project planning.
+• A Capitol Region Guide to Community Quick-Builds for Complete Streets (Capitol Region Council of Governments, 2020): This guide provides an introduction to the Quick Build methodology, an overview of typologies and interventions, and guidance on how to get started with project planning.

 • Accessible Shared Streets: Notable Practices and Considerations for Pedestrians with Vision Disabilities (FHWA, 2017): This document reviews notable practices and considerations for accommodating pedestrians with vision disabilities on shared streets.
 It focuses on streets where pedestrians, bicyclists, and motor vehicles are intended to mix in the same space.

-• Tactical Urbanist's Guide and Materials (The Streets Plan Collaborative, 2016): This website is intended to serve as a hub of information about Tactical Urbanism, focusing on the information from the Tactical Urbanist's Guide to Materials and Design, and highlighting additional resources by Street Plans and other partners.
+• Tactical Urbanist's Guide and Materials (The Streets Plan Collaborative, 2016): This website is intended to serve as a hub of information about Tactical Urbanism, focusing on the information from the Tactical Urbanist's Guide to Materials and Design and highlighting additional resources by Street Plans and other partners.

-• Quick Build for Better Streets - A New Project Delivery Model for U.S. Cities (People for Bikes, 2016)This report draws on the experiences of Austin, Chicago, Denver, Memphis, New York, Pittsburgh, San Francisco and Seattle to create a general guide for adding this exciting, effective new form of project delivery into your city’s toolbox.
+• Quick Build for Better Streets - A New Project Delivery Model for U.S. Cities (People for Bikes, 2016)This report draws on the experiences of Austin, Chicago, Denver, Memphis, New York, Pittsburgh, San Francisco, and Seattle to create a general guide for adding this exciting, effective new form of project delivery into your city’s toolbox.

 Case Studies/Examples